2023 LEGISLATIVE AGENDA

 VA WEST SUPPORTS:

-- VATI funding for public-private partnerships to expand affordable and accessible broadband and telecommunication services across the commonwealth to support economic development, telework, telemedicine, and tele-education access to underserved populations.
+- A strategic plan for additional Virginia Telecommunications Initiative (VATI) funding for public-private partnerships to expand affordable broadband and telecommunication services in unserved areas to support economic development, telework, telemedicine, and tele-education access necessary for a modern workforce.

 - Funding for economic development programs available through the Virginia Economic Development Partnership and GO Virginia.